fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 All Nippon Airways (ANA), established in 1952, is Japan's largest airline and a leading figure in the nation's aviation industry.
 With a commitment to safety, technological innovation, and impeccable customer service, ANA has built a stellar reputation for itself both domestically and on international routes.
 Offering a wide network that connects key global cities to various destinations within Japan, ANA consistently garners praise for its in-flight experiences and operational excellence.

-The airline cemented its global connectivity and outreach by joining the Star Alliance consortium in October 1999.
+The airline cemented its global connectivity and outreach by joining Star Alliance consortium in October 1999.

 **Best Cabins**: ANA's new Business Class cabin on their 777-300ER ("The Room").